 It is an immense relief then that understanding of the human condition finally brings an end to all prejudices like racism, because, clearly, without the clarifying explanation for why all humans are equally good, it was far too dangerous to differentiate individuals, races, genders, ages, generations, countries, civilisations and cultures according to how innocent or upset they were.
 It is no wonder that, to quote an article in New Scientist, when ascribing ‘genes for negative traits’ to ‘ethnic groups’ there has been concerned debate over ‘whether some avenues of research are best left un-trodden because what they reveal is bound to be socially and culturally incendiary…Or is it intellectually dishonest, even cowardly, not to investigate all aspects of the human condition?’ (see paragraph 1041 of FREEDOM).

 While we couldn’t explain the upset state of the human condition it certainly has been ‘incendiary’, far too dangerous to acknowledge differences in where individuals, races, genders, ages, generations, countries, civilisations or cultures were in their progression from innocence to upset in the human journey from ignorance to enlightenment.
 And so the extremely dishonest attitude of not allowing differentiation simply had to be enforced.
-(F. Essay 29 catalogues the ever increasing vehemence with which this has been enforced.)
+(F. Essay 35 catalogues the ever increasing vehemence of this enforcement over time.)

 To provide the best elaboration on how understanding the human condition ends all prejudices, like racism, forever, the remainder of this F. Essay is a direct condensation of chapters 8:16E-F of FREEDOM: